FellowshipOfThePing/WBTestPrep/README.md

 The site is centered around the idea that recording a user's study history, and giving them in-depth statistical feedback based on that history, is the best way to stimulate growth.

-As it stands right now, the codebase could easily be changed to serve a completely different realm of study content.
-For example, if someone wanted to, they could easily modify the database models to instead represent questions about general categories of study (Math, English, Science), and make those questions filterable by sub-categories (Algebra, Geometry, Reading, Writing, Bio, Chem, etc.).
+As it stands, the codebase could easily be changed to serve a completely different realm of study.
+The database models could be easily modified to instead represent questions about general categories of study (Math, English, Science), and make those questions filterable by sub-categories (Algebra, Geometry, Reading, Writing, Bio, Chem, etc.).
 The only involved portion of this change would be to create the necessary content to populate the database.